 "Dreams are subconscious thoughts," says certified dream analyst Lauri Loewenberg.
 If you're dreaming about cats, she says it's not random — it's your subconscious making metaphors about what's going on in your life.
 "The cat in your dream is some part of you or something or someone that directly affects you," Loewenberg says.
 "The state or condition of the cat, the behavior of the cat, how you interact with the cat, what you think about the cat and feel about the cat while in the dream, all these things will likely correlate to what is going on in your life right now."

-Cats may also represent sexual energy and intimacy, Loewenberg tells Bustle — so if you're preoccupied with something in your sex or love life, cat dreams may be in your future.
+Cats may also represent intimacy, Loewenberg tells Bustle — so if you're preoccupied with something in your love life, cat dreams may be in your future.
 Relatedly, if you're a person who menstruates, Loewenberg suggests that your cat dreams may be tied to getting your period and the emotions around that.

 What Do Cat Dreams Mean?